vgurianov/uml-sp/docs/index.md

 <br/><a href="another-page">See more information</a>
 <h1 id="header-2"><a href="#header-1"></a>Contents</h1>

-<p>This site include all important information to work with UML2 SP.</p>
+<p>This site containts all necessary information to work with UML2 SP.</p>

 <h2 id="header-3"><a href="#header-2"></a>Learning</h2>
 <ul>